-EVALUATION GOOD Explanation of evaluation The connection between the operational conditions and the release compartments is apparent.
+EVALUATION GOOD Explanation of evaluation The linkage between the operational conditions and the release compartments is well established and clearly described.
 Remarks on improvements No need for additional information.

 3.3 If a use rate has been provided: Is it transparent, how the use rate has been derived and how representative it is?